Design and performance of a scintillation tracker for track matching in nuclear-emulsion-based neutrino interaction measurement: Performance of the track matching and reconstruction

 The tracks matched between the scintillation tracker and Baby MIND are then matched with the emulsion shifter.
-The detail of the track matching between the scintillation tracker and the emulsion shifter will be described in another paper.
-The position and angle resolutions are evaluated using the muon tracks matched among the emulsion shifter, the scintillation tracker, and Baby MIND.
-Since the position and angle resolutions of the emulsion shifter are much better than those of the scintillation tracker, the variances in the position or angle differences between the emulsion shifter and the scintillation tracker-Baby MIND represent the resolutions of the matched tracks between the scintillation tracker and Baby MIND.
+A collection of tracks in the emulsion shifter in four hours is selected by the timing information of the track reconstructed by the scintillation tracker and Baby MIND.
+Then a track which has the smallest positional and angular differences is matched to scintillator detectors.
+The detailed information of the matching will be described in another paper.
+The positional and angular resolutions are evaluated using the muon tracks matched among the emulsion shifter, the scintillation tracker, and Baby MIND.
+Since the positional and angular resolutions of the emulsion shifter are much better than those of the scintillation tracker, the variances in the positional or angular differences between the emulsion shifter and the scintillation tracker-Baby MIND represent the resolutions of the matched tracks between the scintillation tracker and Baby MIND.

-Figure~\ref{fig:resolution:posres} shows the distribution of the position differences.
+Figure~\ref{fig:resolution:posres} shows the distribution of the positional differences.
 The left and right figures show the horizontal ($\Delta x$) and vertical ($\Delta y$) distributions, respectively.
 The distributions are fitted by the Gaussian functions and the width $\sigma \sim \SI{2.5}{\mm}$ satisfies the requirement described in Section~\ref{sssec:setup:requirement:posres}.
-The tails outside the fitted Gaussian function are due to low-momentum muons and chance coincidence with cosmic muons in the emulsion shifter.
-The low-momentum muons tend to scatter with large angles and the position differences increase.
+The offset of the distributions are attributed to the chance coincidence with cosmic muons in the emulsion shifter, and the tails around $|\Delta x(y)| \lesssim \SI{10}{\mm}$ outside the fitted Gaussian function are due to low-momentum muons.
+The low-momentum muons tend to scatter with large angles and the positional differences increase.
 The performance of the scintillation tracker is evaluated using the fitted Gaussian function because the component inside the function is mainly considered to be comprising high-momentum muons.
-They are less affected by the scattering and the position resolution can be evaluated correctly.
+They are less affected by the scattering and the positional resolution can be evaluated correctly.